Singlespot/IAB-TCF-V2-Objective-C/README.md

 # IAB-TCF-V2-Objective-C
-IAB Transparency and Consent Framework consent string decoder in Objective-C
+IAB Transparency and Consent Framework consent string decoder in Objective-C (and by extension in Swift) compliant with both IAB TCF mobile v1.0 & v2.0, for any IABConsentString

-# Usage
+## Usage
 ### 1.Copy files
 Copy all files in your project.